awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-scalingpolicy-targettrackingconfiguration.md

 ## Properties<a name="aws-properties-autoscaling-scalingpolicy-targettrackingconfiguration-properties"></a>

 `CustomizedMetricSpecification`  <a name="cfn-autoscaling-scalingpolicy-targettrackingconfiguration-customizedmetricspecification"></a>
 A customized metric\.
-You can specify either a predefined metric or a customized metric\.
+You must specify either a predefined metric or a customized metric\.
-*Required*: No
+*Required*: Conditional
 *Type*: [CustomizedMetricSpecification](aws-properties-autoscaling-scalingpolicy-customizedmetricspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)